2025 MABA Outlook Conference Program

 SVP/Managing Director of Food and Beverage, Huntington Bank

 Drew Thomas is an accomplished banking professional with extensive experience in the financial sector, currently serving as Senior Vice President and Managing Director for Food & Beverage at Huntington National Bank since April 2017.
 Prior to this role, Drew held the position of Vice President in Loan Syndications at Rabobank from September 2013 to April 2017.
-Drew's career at Huntington National Bank began in August 2005, where various roles included Commercial Portfolio Manager, Senior Credit Analyst, and Business Analyst in Middle Market Commercial Banking and Asset Based Lending.
+Drew's career at Huntington National Bank began in August 2005, where various roles included Commercial Portfolio Manager, Senior Credit Analyst, and Business Analyst in Middle Market Commercial Banking and Asset-Based Lending.
 Drew also gained early experience as a Page for the Ohio House of Representatives and as an intern at Merrill Lynch.
 Drew holds a Bachelor of Science degree in Agribusiness and Applied Economics from The Ohio State University.

 Sarah Bileti